-Nick Griffin: High and lows of BNP leadership
+Nick Griffin: High and lows of political career

-Nick Griffin has "stepped aside" after 15 years as BNP leader.
-The BBC looks back on the highs and lows of the 55-year old's period at the head of the controversial party.Early years
+Nick Griffin has been expelled from the BNP, just months after stepping down as the party's leader.
+The BBC looks back on the highs and lows of the 55-year old's political career.

 In 2010, Mr Griffin suggested he would stand down as leader in 2013 - when he would have been in the job for nearly 15 years.
 The party has been plagued by infighting in recent times, with MEP Andrew Brons quitting in 2012 and Mr Griffin himself facing a leadership challenge last year.
 On 21 July, the party announced that Mr Griffin had left his position as chairman following a meeting of the BNP's executive committee and would be taking the role of president, saying it would give more details in due course.

 The party moved to expel Mr Griffin, accusing him of "factionalism" and attempting to "destabilise" it.
 In particular, it claimed that he had made "damaging and defamatory" statements about the party's leadership and finances and had "harassed" party members, including in one case, making "physical threats".
 In a statement explaining its decision, the BNP said "no individual was bigger than the party".
 Mr Griffin challenged the decision, saying he had been "expelled without trial" and suggested the BNP had acted in violation of its own constitution.